60-6/atlas/readme.md

 see 'atlas ?' for syntax.

+## extra

-### extra
+### configuration

 atlas has a configuration module you can edit.

+'save_directory' is volatile by default, change it somewhere else if you want your save to persist.

+'default_commands' are the commands that run when calling atlas without any arguments.

+'upgrade_interval' is how often atlas asks you about upgrading your system, in days.

+'cache_limit' is the package cache limit before atlas asks you to clear it, in gigabytes.

+### declaration

-'atlas s' saves your system packages and your overwrites, more clarity on that below.
+'atlas s' saves your system packages and your 'overwrites'.

 'atlas d' shows you the difference between your current system and the saved one.